rainbow954/streamly-spark-examples/streamly-mqtt-cassandra/README.md

 ### 8. Monitor your application
 Wait until your application is running.
 Then click on Show UI icon.
 You should see something like this :
 ![streamly-mqtt-cassandra-spark-ui][streamly-mqtt-cassandra-spark-ui]
-You can see how our Spark Streaming job _processes_ the Kafka events stream.
+You can see how our Spark Streaming job _processes_ the Mqtt events stream.

 ### 9. Check your application logs
 You may have some errors and can't find why this happening.
 Application logs are populated in Elasticsearch and can be visualized through Kibana.